takakd/slack-timer/README.md

 #### Event Subscriptions

 * Enable events.
-* Enter `SlackEventAPIRequestURL` which is showed in Cloudformation outputs to Request URL Field. e.g. `https://<API_ID>.execute-api.ap-northeast-1.amazonaws.com/Prod/callback/slack`.
+* Enter `SlackEventAPIRequestURL` value which is showed in Cloudformation outputs to Request URL Field. e.g. `https://<API_ID>.execute-api.ap-northeast-1.amazonaws.com/Prod/callback/slack`.
 After entering, it will show "Verified √" if it had succeeded in setup.
 * Add "message.im" event to "Subscribe to events on behalf of users" section.

 #### Bots - App Home